foopod/blog-2.0/_posts/2017-02-01-making-a-chrome-extension.md

   document.body.appendChild(canvas);

   ...
-  //Note : This js needs to be url encoded to be run as a bookmarklet.
+  // Note : This needs to be url encoded to be run as a bookmarklet.
   // Full source :
   // https://github.com/foopod/rainbows-for-all/blob/master/rainbow.js